jamietre/iter8/README.md

 In addition to its own API, `Iter` implements method for all the `Array` prototype methods that don't mutate the array.
 Some of these are value-producing, such as `indexOf`, while some are transformation functions and produce a new sequence, such as `filter`.

-##### "getkey" argument
+##### "key" argument

-For the purposes of many methods that require a key, like `groupBy`, `leftJoin`, and set operations, there may be an argument called `getkey`.
-This can be one of three things:
+For the purposes of many methods that require a key for equality comparison, like `groupBy`, `leftJoin`, and set operations, there will be an parameter of type `key`.
+This means that the argument can be one of three things:

 * a `function(item)` that, given an item in a sequence, returns a key that identifies is
 * a non-null, non-undefined value, typically a string or number, which identifies a property or index on the item in the seqeunce whose value is the key.